-- 1. Tap the DA/MDA button. - 2.
+- 4. Tap the DA/MDA button. - 5.
 Set the minimums.

-If you need to change the minimums after they're set, either tap the mins displayed in the upper right corner of the screen OR ARM the Mins and then tap DA/MDA button to set them again.
+If you need to change the minimums after setting or arming the mode, ARM the Mins and then tap and hold DA/MDA button.

 ARM the App for alerting.

 - Once armed, standard altitude alerts function normally.
 However, "CHK ALT" alerts are inhibited. - Landing Mode is automatically selected at 1000' AGL (based on the Field Elevation setting).
 Alerts are generated at 1000' AGL and 500' AGL\ respectively (See LAND mode above).